 Seeing a whale or dolphin up close in the wild is truly one of life’s amazing experiences.
 Did you know that Ireland’s waters are rich with cetacean marine life with regular visits from a variety of whale species, dolphins and porpoises?
-Here’s where to see dolphins and whales in Ireland with Whale Watching Trips in Ireland Guaranteed to Wow the Kids:
+See the action up close with these dolphin and whale watching trips in Ireland guaranteed to wow the kids!

-Remember that with all these tours, sightings are not guaranteed, as these are wild animals, but you are going out with experienced navigators who know the local waters well.
+Remember that with all these dolphin and whale watching tours, sightings are not guaranteed, but you are going out with experienced navigators who know the local waters well.

 Whale Watch West Cork